This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• 8 oz rice noodles
+• 8 oz rice or wheat noodles preferably thin, round noodles

 • 0.8 oz garlic finely minced, about 5 cloves

-• Pinch coarse sea salt
+• Small pinch coarse sea salt

 • 3 tbsp chili garlic sauce plus more for serving

-• 2 bulb scallions diced
+• 2 scallions diced

-• Sprinkle toasted white sesame seeds
+• Toasted white sesame seeds for serving

-• Small handful Cilantro finely chopped, optional
+• Small handful cilantro finely chopped, optional

 Instructions

-• As soon as the noodles are al dente, reserve ¼ cup of noodle cooking liquid.
-Add the noodles straight to the pan with the sauce.
-Turn heat up to medium-high, pour in the reserved noodle liquid, and toss to combine the noodles with the sauce until the sauce is thick and glossy.
+• Toss the noodles.
+Reserve ¼ cup of the noodle cooking water, then transfer the noodles directly into the pan with the sauce.
+Turn the heat to medium-high.
+Add the reserved noodle water and toss until the noodles are well coated and the sauce looks glossy.

 Notes